mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/historical-overview.md

   things for granted.
 By adopting it, St Thomas imposed on himself the question ‘Whom have I got to convince of what, and what are the strongest things that can be said on the other side?’

+## Roger Bacon (1220–1292)

+* Roger Bacon is often considered a precursor of his 17th century namesake Francis Bacon in his emphasis on the role of experiment in philosophy.
+In his main work, the *opus maius*, Roger, like Francis, attacks the sources of error: deference to authority, blind habit, popular prejudice, and pretense to superior wisdom.
+There are two essential preliminaries, he says, to scientific research.
+One is a serious study of the languages of the ancients—the current Latin translations of Aristotle and the Bible are seriously defective.
+The other is a real knowledge of mathematics, without which no progress can be made in sciences like astronomy.